Azure Container Registry vs JFrog Container Registry comparison

 Large Enterprise71%

-Azure Container Registry is ranked 3rd in Container Registry with 16 reviews while JFrog Container Registry is ranked 4th in Container Registry with 2 reviews.
-Azure Container Registry is rated 8.2, while JFrog Container Registry is rated 8.0.
+Azure Container Registry is ranked 3rd in Container Registry with 16 reviews while JFrog Container Registry is ranked 4th in Container Registry with 3 reviews.
+Azure Container Registry is rated 8.2, while JFrog Container Registry is rated 7.4.
 The top reviewer of Azure Container Registry writes "Configurations are quite simple with tokens that set folder structure or access levels".
-On the other hand, the top reviewer of JFrog Container Registry writes "Acts as a central repository and comes with code scanning feature ".
+On the other hand, the top reviewer of JFrog Container Registry writes "Self-hosted and works well in hybrid SaaS environments and automation is fast without any breakdowns".
 Azure Container Registry is most compared with Amazon ECR, Harbor, Oracle Cloud Infrastructure (OCI) and Red Hat Quay, whereas JFrog Container Registry is most compared with Harbor, Amazon ECR, Red Hat Quay and VMware Harbor Registry.
+See our Azure Container Registry vs. JFrog Container Registry report.

 See our list of best Container Registry vendors.